Rabbi Sarah will resume accepting new students in July of 2022.

-Conversion Location: Washington, DC or via Zoom during the pandemic
+Conversion requirements during the COVID-19 pandemic

 Hello!
-My name is Rabbi Sarah Tasman and I am a dynamic and creative educator, spiritual leader, and life cycle officiant based in the greater Washington, DC area.
+My name is Rabbi Sarah Tasman and I am a dynamic and creative educator, spiritual leader, and life cycle officiant based in the greater Washington, D.C. area.
 I am the founder of the Tasman Center for Jewish Creativity which offers in-person and online resources for those seeking Jewish learning, community classes & gatherings, and private spiritual coaching and rabbinic support.
 I lead Jewish mindfulness classes and monthly new moon workshops that incorporate creative expression and ritual.
 I love making Judaism creative, personalized, and accessible.

 I was ordained by the Rabbinical School of Hebrew College in 2012 and also hold a master of Jewish Education and a certificate of Non-Profit Management.
 I am a Rabbis Without Borders Fellow and member of the Kenissa: Communities of Meaning Network